rickosaws/hugo-countdown-shortcode/README.md

 #### TODO
 + Handle exceptions e.g (non integer values)
-+ Extend the shortcode parameters to allow passing start and end greeting to overrides to the defaults.
++ Extend the shortcode parameters to allow passing start and end message as an override to the hard coded defaults.